 Students are required to take the courses listed at the bottom of this page PLUS an audiology certificate course (available at several universities in California).

-The current cost of the program is $475 per unit.
+The current cost of the program is $495 per unit.
+Cost is subject to change.
 There are 22 units in the credential portion of the program.

 Please note: Candidates may be disqualified to complete the program for a variety of reasons.
 Those candidates who are disqualifed may receive an application refund.